Tej

-In Ethiopia, Tej is often homemade or served at Tej houses, and is often served in a flask-like pitcher or bottle, called a berele.
+In Ethiopia, tej is often homemade or served at tej houses, and is often served in a flask-like pitcher or bottle, called a berele.
 A different beverage, berz, is Ethiopian honey water.

 History

 Tej has an extensive history in Ethiopian society and is thought to be one of the oldest alcoholic beverages ever produced.
-Although Tej is largely consumed in Ethiopia, it is not restricted to Ethiopia.
-Tej has been consumed for generations in other countries like Eritrea and other variations of fermented honey beverages have been made throughout the continent; for example, another honey mead: Tanzanian Wanzuki.
+Although tej is largely consumed in Ethiopia, it is not restricted to Ethiopia.
+Fermented honey drinks are thought to be some of the oldest alcoholic beverages in existence.
+Tej has been consumed for generations in other countries including Eritrea and other variations of fermented honey beverages have been made throughout the continent, for example other honey meads such as Tanzanian wanzuki and Kenyan muratina.